Jose P. Laurel: Cabinet member and accession

+The Japanese occupation of the Philippines was launched on December 8, 1941, soon after the Pearl Harbour attack.

+On December 10, Associate Justice Laurel was appointed by President Manuel L. Quezon as acting Secretary of Justice.

+Lacking air cover, the United States Asiatic Fleet withdrew to Java on December 12.
+General Douglas MacArthur was ordered out, leaving his men at Corregidor on March 11, 1942, for Australia.
+Some 76,000 American and Filipino defenders in Bataan surrendered on April 9, 1942.

-As he was well known to the Japanese as a critic of US rule, as well as having demonstrated a willingness to serve under the Japanese Military Administration, he held a series of high posts in 1942–1943.
+Laurel was among the Commonwealth officials instructed by the Japanese Imperial Army to form a provisional government when it took control of the country.
+He cooperated with the Japanese, in contrast to Chief Justice José Abad Santos, who was shot for refusing to cooperate.
+Laurel was well known to the Japanese as a critic of US rule and had demonstrated a willingness to serve under the Japanese Military Administration, and held a series of high posts in 1942–1943.

-On December 10, 1941, then-Associate Justice Laurel was appointed by President Manuel L. Quezon as acting Secretary of Justice.
-He was later appointed Commissioner of Justice by the commander-in-chief of the Imperial Japanese Forces on January 26, 1942, but was effective three days prior.
-However, on December 2, 1942, he was relieved from the post to become the Minister of the Interior, a position that he had previously held as Secretary two decades prior.
+He was appointed Commissioner of Justice by the commander-in-chief of the Imperial Japanese Forces on January 26, 1942, but this was effective on January 23.
+On December 2, 1942, he was relieved of the post to become Minister of the Interior, a position he had previously held as Secretary two decades before.
 He relinquished the post on October 14, 1943, when he was inaugurated President of the Second Philippine Republic.

-Laurel was among the Commonwealth officials instructed by the Japanese Imperial Army to form a provisional government when they invaded and occupied the country.
-He cooperated with the Japanese, in contrast to Chief Justice José Abad Santos, who was shot for refusing to cooperate.

 Assassination attempt

 On June 5, 1943, Laurel was playing golf at the Wack Wack Golf and Country Club, then in the City of Greater Manila, when he was shot around four times with a .45 caliber pistol.
 The bullets barely missed his heart and liver.
-He was rushed by his golfing companions, among them Far Eastern University president Nicanor Reyes Sr., to the Philippine General Hospital where he was operated by the Chief Military Surgeon of the Japanese Military Administration and Filipino surgeons.
-Laurel enjoyed a speedy recovery.
+He was rushed by his golfing companions, among them Far Eastern University president Nicanor Reyes Sr., to the Philippine General Hospital where he was operated on by the Chief Military Surgeon of the Japanese Military Administration and Filipino surgeons.
+Laurel recovered from his wounds.

 Two suspects to the shooting were reportedly captured and swiftly executed by the Kempetai.
 Another suspect, a former boxer named Feliciano Lizardo, was presented for identification by the Japanese to Laurel at the latter's hospital bed, but Laurel then professed unclear memory.

 However, in his 1953 memoirs, Laurel would admit that Lizardo, by then one of his bodyguards who had pledged to give his life for him, was indeed the would-be-assassin.
 Still, the historian Teodoro Agoncillo in his book on the Japanese occupation, identified a captain with a guerilla unit as the shooter.

-Presidency
+Presidency (1943–1945)

 The presidency of Laurel understandably remains one of the most controversial in Philippine history.
-After the war, he would be denounced by the pro-American sectors as a war collaborator or even a traitor, although his indictment for treason was superseded by President Roxas' Amnesty Proclamation.
+After the war, he would be denounced as a war collaborator and even a traitor, although his indictment for treason was superseded by President Roxas' Amnesty Proclamation.